-The OC Fraud Hotline is intended for County employees, vendors, and all members of the public to report suspected fraud, waste or abuse of County resources by vendors, contractors, or County employees.
-Violations of County policy are also reported.
+The OC Fraud Hotline is intended to serve as a means for County employees, vendors, and all members of the public to report suspected fraud, waste or abuse of County resources by vendors, contractors, or County employees.
+Violations of County and departmental policies are also reported.
 Fraud is an intentional act that results in the misstatement of financial records or theft of the County's assets.
 Waste and/or abuse of County resources would include, for example the use of a County computer to run an outside business.